apache/horaedb/docs/guides/src/analytic_engine/options.md

 | .....     |           |             |       |       |
 ```

-The other one is `hybrid`, an experimental format used to simulate row-oriented storage in columnar storage to accelerate OLTP queries.
+The other one is `hybrid`, an experimental format used to simulate row-oriented storage in columnar storage to accelerate traditional time-series query.

-In traditional time-series user cases like IoT or DevOps, queries will typically first group their result by series id(or device-id), then by timestamp.
+In traditional time-series user cases like IoT or DevOps, queries will typically first group their result by series id(or device id), then by timestamp.
 In order to achieve good performance in those scenarios, the data physical layout should match this style, so the `hybrid` format is proposed like this:

 ```plaintext